rajeshpleti/SITHARAMA/Elysium search index .md

 1. Click # in the search bar, next to the query text input.
 2. Hover over the query you want to delete.
 3. Click the trash can icon.

+### Save Search
+A saved search persists your current view of Discover for later retrieval and reuse.
+You can reload a saved search into Discover, add it to a dashboard, and use it as the basis for a visualization.

+A saved search includes the query text, filters, and optionally, the time filter.
+A saved search also includes the selected columns in the document table, the sort order, and the current index pattern.

+To save the current search:

+1. Click Save in the Kibana toolbar.
+2. Enter a name for the search and click Save.

+To import, export, and delete saved searches, open the main menu, then click Stack Management > Saved Objects.

+### Open a saved search

+To load a saved search into Discover:

+1. Click Open in the Kibana toolbar.
+2. Select the search you want to open.
+If the saved search is associated with a different index pattern than is currently selected, opening the saved search changes the selected index pattern.
+The query language used for the saved search will also be automatically selected.

 # Rough
 You *can* start Kibana using `docker run` after [creating a Docker network](https://docs.docker.com/engine/reference/commandline/network_create/) and starting Elasticsearch, but the process of connecting Kibana to Elasticsearch is significantly easier with a Docker Compose file.